Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 To do so, we have multiple modes, one compatible with Besu, with the miningBeneficiary field, another one where you can provide a list of accounts to reward or an automatic setup where all validators get the reward without the need to configure the list of accounts.

+The block reward is in wei, can be either a decimal or hexadecimal encoded value in a string.

 #### Mining Beneficiary, the one account

 !!! example